nahumck/nahumck.me/posts/2016/06/drafts-5-0-a-wish-list.md

 ![](/images/Drafts-Passcode.jpeg)

 Much like Notes.app, it would be nice to bring security to Drafts.
 There are times that I have kept some personal information in a draft, or even something like a gift list for my wife.
 I don’t want her to see what I have in store for her, so the ability to do that on an as-needed basis would be great.
 Others might want Drafts itself to have a passcode as well.
-By no means a deal breaker, but it would be a nice added touch.[\[2\]](#fn-2 "see footnote")
+By no means a deal breaker, but it would be a nice added touch.[^2]

 ### External Keyboard Setting